IRS Penalty Abatement: Remove or Reduce IRS Penalties in 2026

 FTA applies to Failure to File, Failure to Pay, and Failure to Deposit penalties.
 It covers the most recent year penalties were assessed.
 Many taxpayers who qualify never request it because they do not know it exists.

-A note on FTA timing: The IRS applies FTA to the most recent penalty year first.
+The IRS applies FTA to the most recent penalty year first.
 If you have penalties across multiple years, the correct sequencing of requests matters.
-Omni builds the request in the order that maximizes abatement.
+Omni builds the request in the order that maximizes abatement across all eligible years.

 Reasonable Cause: When Life Got in the Way